deandevl/SelectEditComp/README.md

 `items` -- an array of strings that sets the items from which to select (array, default: null)

-`select_value` -- when assigned by the parent, sets the current seleced  value if  the value is a member of `items` Can be assigned to a static string or bound to a parent's data member. (string, default: null)
+`select_value` -- when assigned by the parent, sets the current selected  value if  the value is a member of `items` Can be assigned to a static string or bound to a parent's data member. (string, default: null)

 `heading` -- a heading to be displayed above the selection box (string,default: null)